The Midwife: Plot

-Claire is a midwife at a maternity unit, that is due to close.
+Claire is a midwife at a maternity unit that is due to close.
 She is contacted by Beatrice, who had been her father's mistress many years before.
-After thirty years of silence Beatrice has traced Claire, not knowing that her father had committed suicide shortly after she left him.
+After thirty years of silence, Beatrice has traced Claire, not knowing that her father had committed suicide shortly after she left him.
 Claire and Beatrice arrange to meet.
 In spite of her age, Beatrice is very immature and rather extravagant.
 Claire has been leading a selfless life, concentrating on helping the mothers and babies in her care, and raising her son.
 She has an apartment in Mantes-la-Jolie and an allotment, where she meets Paul, a long-distance lorry driver in his fifties.

-Beatrice is now being treated for a brain tumour and moves in with Claire, who takes on caring for her.
+Beatrice is now being treated for a brain tumour and moves in with Claire, who takes care of her.
 Beatrice clearly did love Claire's father, and is distressed by her role in his suicide.
 She tries to make amends by helping Claire, but she is too ill and disorganised.
 She eventually leaves, leaving an expensive ring as a keepsake for Claire.
 Claire is now in a relationship with Paul.